Caper Chops with Curried Carrots

 • 1 tablespoon minced garlic

-• 1 pound carrots, peeled, sliced in half-inch diagonals
+• 1 pound carrots, peeled, trimmed and sliced in bite-size chunks

 • Salt & pepper to taste